-Herbal tinctures are an excellent way of consuming medicinal herbs and preserving your herbal medicine for a very long time.
+Herbal tinctures are an easy way to take herbal medicine preserve your herbal medicine for a very long time.

 I’m currently learning all about making tinctures, medicinal teas, and salves in Herbal Academy’s Introductory Herbal Course.
 When I was a kid, playing in the woods behind my house, I used to collect different stones, bark, ferns, etc. and combine them all together in a giant washpan filled with rain water.
 I knew even back then that plants and minerals held “magical” qualities.
 Now, taking this course, I’ve discovered that that childish play was what I was always meant to do.